qiang-yi/GEOG476/lecture/lec8_thematic_map_point.md

 Create a web map to show 2013 CO2 emission per capita by country as proportional symbols.
 - The CO2 emission data can be downloaded from [here](https://drive.google.com/file/d/1814RXzmCxcFBACgs3mw_9G388DlEsYxf/view?usp=sharing).
 - You would need to convert the downloaded data (shapefile) into GeoJSON.
 - You create proportional symbols according to the attribute **Year_2013**.
-Remember to delete unnecessary attributes to make the app efficient.
+Delete the unnecessary attributes to make datasize small.
 - The map should have the same functionalities as the map you created in this lesson (You can modify from the web map you created today).
 - Upload the created map and associated data to your UH webspace.